-Join Couchsurfing to see Johan’s full profile.
+Join Couchsurfing to see Johannes’s full profile.
 It’s free!

 I believe adamantly that any two people from even the most different backgrounds and beliefs can find much more in common than they would ever have imagined.
 The trick is giving everyone a shot to tell their story.
 Friendship knows no bounds.